Distill Visual Chart Reasoning Ability from LLMs to MLLMs: Discussion

-We are also interested in how models trained on specialized data perform in non-reasoning general-purpose multimodal tasks.
-To investigate this, we conduct an experiment using 6 popular general multimodal benchmarks—MME-Reasoning, MME-Perception \citep{mme}, SeedBench \citep{seedbench}, CCBench \citep{mmbench}, POPE \citep{pope}, and HallusionBench \citep{hallusionbench}—along with 4 specialized benchmarks: \data, CharXiv, MathVista, and MATH-Vision.
-We test three versions of LLaVA-Next-Llama3-8B models: the vanilla model, the one trained on 20k \data samples, and another trained on 20k \data samples combined with 20k general-purpose multimodal data randomly selected from the 779k LLaVA-NeXT-Data\footnote{https://huggingface.co/datasets/lmms-lab/LLaVA-NeXT-Data}.
+We investigate how models trained on specialized data perform on general-purpose multimodal tasks.
+Using 7 general multimodal benchmarks and 5 reasoning-focused benchmarks, we test three versions of LLaVA-Next-Llama3-8B: the vanilla model, the one trained on 20k \data samples, and another trained on 20k \data plus 20k general-purpose multimodal data sampled from 779k LLaVA-NeXT-Data\footnote{https://huggingface.co/datasets/lmms-lab/LLaVA-NeXT-Data}.
 This dataset is chosen because the LLaVA-NeXT family of models was officially fine-tuned on it \citep{llavanext}, allowing us to approximate its original data distribution.

-The results are shown in Figure \ref{fig:radar}.
-We can observe that the vanilla model (green area) struggles with reasoning-intensive tasks, while the model trained on 20k \data data (orange area) improves in reasoning but loses general visual performance.
-Surprisingly, by incorporating just 20k of general instruction data (blue area), the model not only recovers its general multimodal performance but also retains the enhanced reasoning ability.
-This results in a well-balanced model with a significant boost in reasoning improvements and minimal drops in general domains.
+As shown in Figure \ref{fig:radar}, the vanilla model (green area) struggles with reasoning tasks, while the \data-trained model (orange area) improves on reasoning but loses general performance.
+Surprisingly, by incorporating only 20k general data (blue area), the model not only restores its general multimodal performance but also retains the enhanced reasoning ability.
+It results in a well-balanced model with notable reasoning improvements and minimal drops in general domains.